TommonPavou/Persistent-Effects/README.md

   - Preserves the type, level, and remaining duration of each effect.

-  - Configurable with the givven config file.
+  - Configurable with the given config file.

   - Fully compatible with modded effects.